Need Help? Just Ask.

 Treatment will vary depending on the severity of your injury.
 When making a repetitive strain injury claim note that as part of your settlement you may be entitled to claim the cost of medical care relating to the injury.

-Some common medical treatments for RSI are:
+Some common medical treatments for RSI for illustrative purposes only are:

 In some cases anti-inflammatory medication may be prescribed to help reduce swelling and inflammation of the affected area.
 Muscle relaxants may also be prescribed to help relieve pain and discomfort.